Code-MonkeyZhang/ticktick-mcp/README.md

 ### Task Filtering Queries

+With the unified `query_tasks` tool, you can combine multiple filters:

 - "What tasks do I have due today?"
 - "Show me everything that's overdue"
 - "Show me all tasks due this week"
-- "What tasks are due tomorrow?"
+- "Show me high priority tasks due today"
-- "Show me tasks due in 3 days"
+- "Find tasks with 'meeting' that are due tomorrow"
-- "Search for tasks about 'project alpha'"
-- "Show me all tasks with 'client' in the title or description"
+- "Show me all high priority tasks"
+- "What tasks in my inbox are due this week?"
-- "Show me all my high priority tasks"
+- "Search for 'project alpha' in high priority tasks"

 ### GTD Workflow